Best burglar alarm brands: Burglar alarms and home security Home CCTV

 CCTV camera resolution is measured in lines - the higher this is, the sharper the image will be.

-The image quality of a camera is also linked to the size and type of chip is uses.
+The image quality of a camera is also linked to the size and type of chip it uses.
 Generally speaking, smaller CMOS chips are lower quality than larger CCD ones, such as 1/4" and 1/3".

-Cameras with tiny chips also tend to be able to pick up less light, and therefore produce lower quality images in low light conditions.
+Cameras with tiny chips also tend to be able to pick up less light, and therefore produce lower quality images in low light.
 The light sensitively is measured in lux, which can range from 130,000 to 0.001 lux - the lower the lux the better the camera will record when there isn't a lot of light.

 Home CCTV features